eike-welk/borg-backup-scripts/borg-backup-readme.rst

 To restore a small amount of lost data:

 1. Mount the backup repository with:
-   `borg mount name-of-the-repository mnt/`.
+   ``borg mount name-of-the-repository mnt/``.
 You are asked for the repository's password.
+(There is a directory ``mnt/`` in the backup directory for this purpose.)

 2. Browse the repository at the directory where it is mounted.
 Copy the lost files.
-(There is a directory `mnt/` here for this purpose.)

-   Accessing the backup this way is relatively slow, and graphical file managers can appear to hang from time to time.
+   Accessing the backup this way is relatively slow, graphical file managers can appear to hang from time to time.

 3. Detach (unmount) the backup repository from the file system with:
-   `borg umount directory-for-mount`.
+   ``borg umount directory-for-mount``.

 Duplicate the Repository
 -------------------------------------------------------------------------------